Dan sipped the last dregs from each pint. He’d started slurring, so Jay elected not to buy him another. “I think I’ve met Leo.”

 Dan shook it.
 He noticed Henry wore his toga higher up his chest than any other frat-brother.
 “I’m Leo,” said Dan.
 “Isn’t centipede hugely illegal?
 More-so than crickets?”

 “American bug-law definitely needs revision,” said Dan.
-“The war on bugs has always been a farce, and bug-sticks seem harmless.”
+“The war on bugs was always a farce, and crickets seem harmless.”

 Henry smirked and tried to pass his bong to Beatrice, who ignored it.
 Henry eventually toked from the bong himself.
 He finished smirking to blow smoke in Dan’s face.
 “I bet you’d want bugs to be taxed, too, huh.”